replicatedhq/replicated-docs/docs/release-notes/rn-kubernetes-installer.md

 * Adds [Containerd add-on](https://kurl.sh/docs/add-ons/containerd) version 1.6.20.

 ### Improvements {#improvements-v2023-04-11-0}
+* Adds a preflight check to verify ephemeral disk space for the add-ons Containerd, Rook and OpenEBS.
-* Adds a host preflight check to verify Kubernetes API healthz endpoint.
+* Adds a preflight check to verify Kubernetes API Server health on upgrades.
-* Adds a host preflight check to verify ephemeral disk space for the add-on(s) containerd, rook and openebs.
+* Adds a preflight check to verify Kubernetes API Server load balancer health on upgrades.
 * Adds preflight checks to ensure nodes are healthy prior to Kubernetes upgrades.
 * Adds preflight checks to ensure Kubernetes API and ETCD certificates are present and valid prior to Kubernetes upgrades.
 * Adds a preflight check to ensure that MinIO pods are running prior to migrating object store data from Rook.
 * Adds a preflight check to ensure that kURL Pod(s) are running prior to upgrades.
-* Adds a preflight check to ensure that OpenEBS and Rook Ceph are healthy prior to migrating from Rook to OpenEBS.
+* Adds a preflight check to ensure that OpenEBS and Rook-Ceph are healthy prior to migrating from Rook to OpenEBS.
 * Adds a preflight check to ensure that Longhorn and OpenEBS are healthy prior to migrating from Longhorn to OpenEBS.
-* Adds a preflight check to ensure that Longhorn and Rook Ceph are healthy prior to migrating from Longhorn to Rook Ceph.
+* Adds a preflight check to ensure that Longhorn and Rook-Ceph are healthy prior to migrating from Longhorn to Rook Ceph.
-* Adds a preflight check to validate Kubernetes API Server load balancer health on upgrades.

 ### Bug Fixes {#bug-fixes-v2023-04-11-0}
 * Fixed an issue that could cause re-running the install script to fail if the Kubernetes binaries are installed but the cluster was never installed or configured.